cirving13/Cpsc354Blog/aboutHaskell.md

 Purely Functional
 =================
 A purely functional programming language is one that has a designated style of building elements of the programs.
-This treats all computation done by a program similar to a mathematical function
+This treats all computation done by a program similar to a mathematical function.
+This is why Haskell has no assignment, and instead has `=` read as an equality symbol.

 Type Inference
 ==============